Air Ambulance 1

-When traveling on a commercial airline the companion number has no limit, the family members are able to book their seats on the economy or business class and may visit with the patient during the flight.
+When traveling on a commercial airline the companion number has no limit, the family members are able to book their seats in economy or business class and may visit with the patient during the flight.

-Additionally, most patients and passengers require excess luggage for such travel, on private jets the amount of space is limited, but obviously in a commercial airline your allowed to bring more luggage and even pay for an additional suitcase.
+Additionally, most patients and passengers require excess luggage for such travel, on private jets the amount of space is limited, but obviously in a commercial airline, you are allowed to bring more luggage and even pay for an additional suitcase.

 As an example, a sixteen hours flight on a light jet will require at least three technical stops for refueling the aircraft, while the commercial airliner will be able to provide the same route direct and non-stop.

 Upon booking, our flight coordinators will contact the proper airline and secure the requested date of service.
-Once booked, the patient MD will be required to fill in a form for the airline to approve the patients' flight.
+Once booked, the patient’s MD will be required to fill in a form for the airline to approve the patient’s flight.